NOIST1611/KRNL/v0.1.0/documentation/drivers/LedDriver.md

 ---

-# 💡 LedDriver Reference
+# LedDriver Reference

 The **LedDriver** provides a clean interface for controlling standard LED components.
-It integrates with the KRNL `Color4` utility and uses a synchronized update loop to manage the visual state of the hardware.

 ---

-## 📥 Accessing the Driver
+## Accessing the Driver

 To control a specific LED (e.g., an status indicator on your gadget):